Eco-Friendly Recycled Metal

 Choosing between solid white gold, yellow gold, rose gold, platinum or palladium is primarily a style preference.
-However, the setting choice contributes to the value and wearability, and should be a factor in the final selection of metal for yourself or your loved one.
+However, your recycled metal choice contributes to the value and wearability of your setting and should be a factor in the final selection.
 At MiaDonna every setting is created using only the finest eco-friendly recycled precious metals - solid gold, 950 pure platinum or 950 pure palladium from refineries that represent our commitment to the earth.
 Eco-friendly recycled metals you’ll love for their beauty and be proud to wear for their minimal impact on the environment.

 What is eco-friendly recycled metal?

 Eco-friendly recycled metals are gold, platinum and palladium that have been melted down to be reused.
 Unlike common scrap recycling, which can come from post-consumer products like technology, scrap waste metals and other sources, this kind of recycling is sourced specifically from metals that can be reused to make fine jewelry.

 Gold mining is a dirty industry and is as unethical and outdated as mining for diamonds.
 Gold mining displaces communities, contaminates drinking water, hurts worker, generates heaps of waste, leaves a long-lasting scar on landscapes and communities, and contaminates ecosystems with toxic waste which results in widespread water pollution.

 All our settings are manufactured in the United States and not overseas to ensure that they are well constructed, using more metal per ring than other jewelers with like models and are made under both environmental and ethical conditions.
 By doing this we can guarantee your jewelry to be conflict free and of the highest quality and integrity.

 White gold is not white when mined from the earth.
 White gold is made up of gold that is mixed with other white metals - such as palladium, silver, zinc and nickel.
 Mixing gold with other metals is how its durability, strength and color are achieved.